 The records secretary is a civilian employee who is responsible for the maintenance of the incident reporting system and all reports turned into the Sheriff's Office.
 The records secretary enters and validates data from reports into the Federal Bureau of Investigations Index Crimes Report.

 The Caldwell County Sheriff's Office maintains all Trespass Agreements for property in the County.
-If you are having issues with individuals tresspassing on your property you can obtain a Trespass Agreement with the Sheriff's Office which gives our agency the authority to arrest if individuals are located on your property after being warned not to be.
-In order to register a Trespass Agreement you must complete the Trespass Agreement form, you must then bring this form to the Sheriff's Office with State issues ID.
+If you are having issues with individuals trespassing on your property you can obtain a Trespass Agreement with the Sheriff's Office which gives our agency the authority to arrest if individuals are located on your property after being warned not to be.
+In order to register a Trespass Agreement, you must complete the Trespass Agreement form (PDF).
+You must then bring this form to the Sheriff's Office with State issues ID.
 You must be the property owner in order to obtain a Trespass Agreement.
 Click here to obtain the application.

 The Honor Guard Unit is comprised of 10 Officers that assist during special ceremonies and funerals for Law Enforcement Officers.
 They participate yearly in the Fallen Officer Memorial Ceremony in Caldwell County.